oatlog/oatlog/doc/extended_abstract/main.typ

 Oatlog's relative speedup is the highest for small e-graphs, with the 11th step of `math` and `boolean-adder` being reached more quickly with egglog than with oatlog.
-While oatlog is less scalable than egglog, it is significantly faster for e-graphs with less than $10^5$ e-nodes.
+While oatlog is less scalable than egglog, it is significantly faster for e-graphs with up to $10^5$ e-nodes.
 Such e-graphs dominate, by necessity, in use-cases in which only tens of milliseconds are available for the computation -- like optimizing individual functions in an optimizing compiler.
 Note that it is the size of the e-graph that matters rather than the number of steps, with oatlog achieving a large speedup on